 Where all text after ' will be stored in ASCII code at the current working address.
 Note: when using this on the Studio IV characters are stored with Studio IV character numbering.

-Example: type in 'SOME TEXT (yellow ellipse) on address 4427, this will results in ASCII text for SOME TEXT on 4427-442F (orange ellipse):
+Example: type in 'SOME TEXT (highlighted in yellow) on address 4427, this will results in ASCII text for SOME TEXT on 4427-442F (highlighted in orange):

 Format: "text